Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - In the following exercise you will combine everything you learned in the previous steps, but then for the `SearchByName` method.
 The following prompt is a more detailed description of a problem and the expected solution.
 You will prompt GitHub Copilot to make it use a `#selection`. besides that you will use `#file` two times in the prompt to make sure Copilot knows the context of the problem.

-- Open GitHub Copilot Chat, click `+` to clear prompt history.
+- Open GitHub Copilot `Edits` (Ctrl+Shift+I) (icon with + on it next to Copilot Chat), then click `+` for `New Edit Session`.

+- Add the following files to the `Working Set` near the bottom of Copilot Edits window.

+- Click the `+ Add files` button, then select these:
+    - `PlaneControllerTests.cs`
+    - `PlanesController.cs`
+    - `Planes.cs`

+> [!NOTE]
+> You can multiple select these files from the file explorer by holding the `Ctrl` down and clicking on each file.
+Then simply drag-n-drop them into the `Edit with Copilot` window.

-- Copy/Paste the following in the Copilot Chat window:
+- Copy/Paste the following in the Copilot Edits Chat window:

     ```md
-    Generate unit tests for #selection the following scenario:
+    # Generate new unit tests for the following scenarios:

-    - Specific Search for "Wright Flyer III"
+    - Specific search for "Wright Flyer III"
-    - General Search for "Wright"
+    - General search for "Wright"
-    - Case insensitive search for "wright flyer"
+    - Case-insensitive search for "wright flyer"
     - Search with extra spaces for " Wright flyer "

-    ## Technical Details
+    # Technical Details
+    - Use the existing methods SetupPlanesData and SearchByName in #file:'PlanesController.cs'.

-    - Create 5 Planes about the Wright Brothers based on #file:Plane.cs for the scenarios and POST to SetupPlanesData
+    - Create 5 planes based on the Wright Brothers in #file:'Plane.cs' for the test scenarios.
+Populate this data using SetupPlanesData.
-    - When Test Data contains 3 different "Wright Flyer" planes then assert count is also 3
+    - Ensure that test data includes 3 different planes named "Wright Flyer" and verify the result count matches.
-    - Use Theory attribute
+    - Use the [Theory] attribute for the tests.
-    - Assert the amount of planes returned
+    - Assert the number of planes returned using FluentAssertions.
-    - Use FluentAssertions

-    Give me only the test method as a result to apply in #file:PlaneControllerTests.cs
+    - Output only the test methods** to be added to #file:'PlaneControllerTests.cs'.

+    ## Think step by step and include explanations as comments in the test methods
     ```

+#### <span style="color:red">Todo!
+Screenshot Update Needed</span>
 <img src="../../Images/Screenshot-SearchByName-Tests.png" width="600">

-- For `#selection`, select the following two methods in the `PlanesController.cs` class.

-    ```csharp
-    [HttpGet("search")]
-    public ActionResult<List<Plane>> SearchByName([FromQuery] string name)
-    {
-        var planes = Planes.FindAll(p => p.Name.Contains(name));

-        if (planes == null)
-        {
-            return NotFound();
-        }

-        return Ok(planes);
-    }

-    [HttpPost("setup")]
-    public ActionResult SetupPlanesData(List<Plane> planes)
-    {
-        Planes.Clear();
-        Planes.AddRange(planes);

-        return Ok();
-    }
-    ```

-- Next Re-enter `#file:Plane.cs`

-> [!NOTE]
-> When copy/pasting the `#file:Plane.cs`, it will not work.
-You will need to select the file again from the pop-up window, like in the previous step.

-- First remove `#file:Plane.cs` and keep your cursor at the same position.

-- Next, type `#file` again in the chat window and press Enter, like in the previous step and select the `Plane.cs` file.

-- Now, do the same for `#file:PlaneControllerTests.cs` on the bottom of the prompt.

-> [!NOTE]
-> This example shows how `#file` is used in a way how a human might approach a problem.
-You can include context at any time to help Copilot understand the problem or solution better.

-- Open Copilot Chat and Copy/Paste the prompt.

 - Submit the prompt by pressing Enter.

-- Copilot will then give the following suggestion to generate unit tests for the `SearchByName` method.
+- Copilot will generate unit tests for the `SearchByName` method add them to the `Planecontrollertests` file.

     ```csharp
     [Theory]